avinashatluru/JuniorDesign/README.md

 N/A

 **Known Issues**
-* When the application first starts up, a number of Failed to Fetch will occur but the application will run normally after closing
+* When the application first starts up, a number of Failed to Fetch will occur but the application will run normally after closing the error message